NazemMahmud/mern-chat/README.md

 ## About
 This is a simple chat (for now it is only 1-to-1 chat) based on MERN stack, with s simple JWT token based authentication system.

-For design I try to copy the whatsapp web version.
-It is not fully responsible.
+For design, I try to copy the UI of whatsapp web version.
+It is not fully responsive.
 I only build it for the web version. \
 And, as the main focus of this project was building a one-to-one chat, some other things are ignored for now.

 ## Pre-requirements